mage-os-lab/module-theme-optimization/README.md

 • **Exclude Selectors** - CSS selectors for links to never preload.
 Enter one selector per line.
 (Default: .do-not-prerender)

+### Back/Forward Cache

+Note: bfcache availability may vary based on your Full Page Cache engine.

+• **Enable Back/Forward Cache** - Enable back/forward cache to store pages in browser memory temporarily for faster navigation.
+(Default: Yes)

+• **Update Mini Cart on User Interaction**
+  - Yes: Mini cart updates only after user interaction when page is restored from cache (Default)
+  - No: Mini cart updates immediately on page restore
+  - Recommended "Yes" to maintain optimal Page Speed and Core Web Vitals scores

+• **Auto Close Menu** - Automatically close open menus when page is restored from back/forward cache (for compatible themes).
+(Default: Yes)

+• **Exclude URLs** - Optional configuration to exclude specific URL patterns from back/forward cache.
+Enter URL parts (substring), one per line.
+The extension automatically excludes non-cacheable URLs, so this is only needed for custom cached URLs that load private data via JavaScript.

 All values can be configured at Default, Website, and Store View scopes.

 There is no configuration for the Page Transitions feature.
 When installed, page transitions are always enabled for all Magento themes (frontend and admin panel).